andrewdpetersen/Vanquish-P2/README.md

 Our Music and concerts app, "4TheMusic" brings users together with their favorite artists, while allowing premium users to gain insights from user trends and analytics.

-Users will be able to create and share playlists of their favorite songs and artists, along with viewing songs by similar artists and genres.
+Users can create and share playlists of their favorite songs and artists, along with viewing songs by similar artists and genres, and connecting to the social media accounts of their favorite artists.

-Premium users (concert organizers, artists, tour managers, etc.) will be able to browse artists and see high-level, real-time analytics on the users that like particular artists.
+Premium users (concert organizers, artists, tour managers, etc.) can browse artists and see high-level, real-time analytics on the users that like particular artists.